 - Sustainable Orillia highlights the individual actions of Orillians, as they do what they can, in their own way to fight climate change.
 It can be as straightforward as changing your lightbulbs to LEDs, or weaning yourself off plastic packaging.

 - Learn more about the Suzuki Elders and what led them to climate action through their video Five Suzuki Elders and their Stories.

 - Sustainable Merrickville-Wolford is a group working together to contribute to a sustainable, socially just, low-carbon future.
 They have tips on how to move towards a zero-waste lifestyle.

 - Check out Citizen’s for Public Justice’s 9 ways to reduce your GHG footprint.

-- The Canadian Association for the Club of Rome’s (CACOR) recently developed a “plan to survive” which describes what everyone including seniors can do to prepare and cope with climactic change.
+- The Canadian Association for the Club of Rome’s (CACOR) developed a “plan to survive” which describes what everyone including seniors can do to prepare and cope with climactic change.